Coutinho hopes Xavi can get Barcelona firing

 "On my selection [by Brazil], I'm very happy and really want to be here.
 I'm focused on working, to achieve things through working, in the 10 days I have here."

-He added: "I feel very good.
+He said: "I feel very good.
 It's obvious that being injured for nine months is not easy, returning from three surgeries in a row on the same knee.

 "But since I came back I haven't had any pain or discomfort.
 I feel good."